EnglishEN

 • Translation

-About the Author:
+About the author:

-About the Website:
+About the website:

-How It All Began: HTML and FrontPage:
+How it all started: HTML and FrontPage:

 The website consisted of four frames: